JASPER RESEARCH SEMINAR 2022 – PAPERS OVERVIEW

 Saturday, June 18

 Authors: Karen Fellowes, Q.C. & Natasha Doelman (Stikeman Elliott LLP)

 The second year of the COVID-19 pandemic continued to impact the Canadian economy, commercial activity and the legal system in general.
 Courts, tribunals, legislatures, law firms, corporations and workers all learned to adapt to remote working, remote hearings, and new ways of living.
 Within the crisis came opportunities to modernize systems and think about new ways of accessing justice.

-This paper summarizes a number of recent judicial and administrative decisions of interest to energy lawyers.
-The authors review key caselaw from several broad areas, including: Aboriginal law, Administrative law, Employment and Labour, Contractual interpretation, Tax law, Corporate and Securities law, Bankruptcy and Insolvency, and Constitutional law.
+This paper summarizes a number of recent judicial decisions of interest to energy lawyers.
+The authors review key caselaw from several broad areas, including: Indigenous and First Nations law, Contractual interpretation, Environmental law, Tax law, Corporate and Securities law, Bankruptcy and Insolvency, and Constitutional law.
 In each area of law, the authors will provide insight on the significance and potential implications of these decisions on the Canadian energy industry.

-The authors will also canvas more specific topics, such as: economic interests and the Crown’s duty to consult; the Canada Revenue Agency’s priority ranking in the restructuring process; the ability of Receivers to disclaim an agreement in the bankruptcy process and unilaterally impose go-forward terms on a secured party; royalties qualifying as an interest in land; the application of set-off in relation to joint-interest holdings; the evolution of the “reverse vesting order”; Provincial control over resources; the distinction between “owner” and “employer” in construction projects; and supply-chain/interprovincial and international border concerns arising from the pandemic and related protests.
+The authors will also canvas more specific topics, such as: economic interests and the Crown’s duty to consult; the Canada Revenue Agency’s priority ranking in the restructuring process; the ability of Receivers to disclaim an agreement in the bankruptcy process and unilaterally impose go-forward terms on a secured party; the priority of builder’s liens in the face of abandonment and reclamation obligations; the application of set-off in relation to joint-interest holdings; the evolution of the “reverse vesting order”; and Provincial control over resources.

 10:00 AM – 11:00 AM